BaseXdb/basex/README.md

 Introduction
 ------------

-Welcome to the BaseX open source project!
+Welcome to the BaseX open source project.
 We are interested in your feedback:

-* Our issue tracker is used for discussing confirmed bugs and features requests.
 * Please send new suggestions and bug reports to our [basex-talk](http://basex.org/open-source/) mailing list.
+* Confirmed bugs and feature requests are discussed in our issue tracker.
 * We invite you to contribute to our [Documentation](http://docs.basex.org/wiki/Main_Page).